openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 Mostly probably you will see jumping values in xDrip+.
 Or the difference to the bloody values change.
 Please replace the sensor immediately!
 The results are inaccurate now.

-## Using bluetooth transmitter and OOP

-Bluetooth transmitter can be used with the Libre2 with the latest xDrip+ nightlys and the Libre2 OOP app.
-You can receive blood sugar readings every 5 minutes as well as with the Libre1.
-Please refer to the miaomiao website to find a description.
-This will also work with the Bubble device and in the future with other transmitter devices.
-The blucon should work but has not been tested yet.

-Old Libre1 transmitter devices cannot be used with the Libre2 OOP.
-They need to be replaced with a newer version or have a firmware upgrade for proper operation.
-MM1 with newest firmware is unfortunately not working yet - searching for root cause is currently ongoing.

-The Libre2 OOP is creating the same BG readings as with the original reader or the LibreLink app via NFC scan.
-AAPS with Libre2 do a 25 minutes smoothing to avoid certain jumps.
-OOP generates readings every 5 minutes with the average of the last 5 minutes.
-Therefore the BG readings are not that smooth but match the original reader device and faster follow the "real" BG readings.
-If you try to loop with OOP please enable all smoothing settings in xDrip+.

-The Droplet transmitter is working with Libre2 also but uses an internet service instead.
-Please refer to FB or a search engine to get further information.
-The MM2 with the tomato app also seems to use an internet service.
-For both devices you have to take care to have a proper internet connection to get your BG readings.

-Even if the patched LibreLink app approach is smart there may be some reasons to use a bluetooth transmitter:

--   the BG readings are identical to the reader results
--   the Libre2 sensor can be used 14.5 days as with the Libre1 before
--   8 hours Backfilling is fully supported.
--   get BG readings during the one hour startup time of a new sensor

-Remark: The transmitter can be used in parallel to the LibreLink app.
-It doesn't disturb the patched LibreLink app operation.

-Remark #2: The OOP algorithm cannot be calibrated yet.
-This will be changed in the future.

 # Best practices for calibrating a libre 2 sensor